Drivers License Points vs Insurance Points

 - Get a certified copy of your driving record from your Secretary of State office to verify your history.

 The number of points added to your driver's license depends on the traffic violation and which state you reside.
-Regardless of which state you received the offense, it will go on your driver license with the coordinating points.
+Regardless of the state in which you received the offense, it will go on your driver’s license with the corresponding points.

 Insurance Policy Points

-Insurance companies generally use the guidelines set up by the Insurance Services Office (ISO) to dictate their points system, while others create their own unique metrics.
-These points dictate how much you’ll pay in premiums, and the exact points / the points system used is rarely revealed by the insurer.
+Most insurance companies generally use the guidelines set up by the Insurance Services Office (ISO) to dictate their points system, while others create their own unique metrics.
+These points dictate how much you’ll pay in premiums, but the exact points and the points system used are rarely revealed by the insurer.

 - Insurance companies track points by driving record and claims filed.

-- As points add up on your insurance policy, your insurance rates go up.
+- As points add up on your insurance policy, your insurance premiums will go up.

-- Once so many points are accumulated, your insurance policy could be non-renewed.
+- Once so many points accumulate, your insurance policy could be non-renewed.